mozilla-extensions/xpi-manifest/docs/adding-a-new-xpi.md

 To enable signing on push, find the `xpiSigningType` in `.taskcluster.yml`, and set it to the appropriate addon type.

 We [may move this setting to `package.json`](https://github.com/mozilla-extensions/xpi-manifest/issues/33) in the future.

-### Private repos

-To enable cloning private repos, uncomment the `github_clone_secret` line in the source repo's [taskcluster/ci/config.yml](https://github.com/mozilla-extensions/xpi-template/blob/f31e31ca2b2baaf9a60cf684c2bd463ce6c97473/taskcluster/ci/config.yml#L20-L21).
-This will move the artifact generated into `xpi/build/...` rather than `public/build/...`, and you will need Taskcluster scopes to be able to download the build.
-The logs will remain public for anyone viewing the task, however.

-Please also invite `moz-releng-automation` to be a read-only collaborator in the repo, so ship-it can access the revision information.

 ## Using taskcluster CI automation